Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Students can apply for need-based financial aid through the Free Application for Federal Student Aid or FAFSA.
-Some colleges will also ask students to complete additional applications like that CSS Profile.
+Some colleges will also ask students to complete additional applications like the CSS Profile.

-There are three major types of need-based financial aid that you might receive: grants, student loans, and work study.
+There are three major types of need-based financial aid that you might receive: grants, loans, and work study.
 Let’s discuss all three of these options:

 Need-based grants do not need to be repaid and can include institutional grants from specific colleges, as well as grants from the federal government such as the Pell Grant.
 The upside of need-based grants is that they are essentially free money and will not need to be repaid.

 Federal work study is a need-based program through the federal government that allows students to pay for college and educational expenses through a part-time job.
-Students are responsible for finding their jobs through their school and the amount of money they earn will depend on the specific job, ask well as the amount of hours worked.
+Students are responsible for finding their jobs through their school and the amount of money they earn will depend on the specific job, as well as the amount of hours worked.
 Earnings from work study also do not need to be repaid.

 Federal student loans

 The third type of need-based financial aid that students can qualify for are federal student loans.
 Federal student loans include subsidized and unsubsidized Direct Loans, as well as Parent PLUS loans.
 These student loans generally have more favorable interest rates and more flexible repayment options than other student loans.
 This generally makes them a better option than private student loans which we will get to later.

 Tons of companies, non-profits, foundations, and other organizations offer scholarships to students!
 Similar to college merit scholarships and need-based financial aid, scholarships do not need to be paid back.
 There are scholarships for lots of different things including x, y, and z.
 There are lots of scholarships that are open to students who are freshmen, sophomores, and juniors as well as seniors in high school.
 You can use our Scholarship Finder to start your scholarship search!

 College merit scholarships